 Autism Compassion Africa provides an ABA center for children with autism in Cape Coast, one of the 10 largest metropolis areas in the country and located approximately a three-hour drive from the capitol of Accra.
 The University of Cape Coast offers a variety of degrees in education, special education as well as psychology which are requirements for staff.
 Currently, there are limited programs dedicated to special education in the city of 170,000 people.
 Using the figures from the International Society of Autism Research on global prevalence (1 in 161), the estimated number of children with autism in Cape Coast is 1054.
 Accra, the capital, hosts a handful of programs for children with special needs and autism.
 While ACA will like to collaborate with those in Accra, we feel the need for those families in Cape Coast is high and we are ready to help.
 For these reasons, in addition to the proximity to the capitol and many important partnerships, Cape Coast is the ideal location for ACA.

 We are located in Ola Estate in Cape Coast.
-We are a fully functioning center with 3 classrooms currently open.
-Our space includes a large courtyard where the students can spend time outside, on-site office space for our staff, and on-site kitchen with chef providing hot meals for the students and staff.
-Coming next year- playground equipment and furnished volunteer quarters.
+We are a fully functioning center with 4 classrooms currently open.
+Our space includes a large courtyard with a playground where the students can spend time outside, on-site office space for our staff, and on-site kitchen with chef providing hot meals for the students and staff.

 Board Chair and Treasurer